zyxwars/novafileway/server/README.md

 npx prisma migrate dev
 ```

-## Alternatively run the setup.sh script, which does the same
+## Alternatively run the init.sh script, which does the same

 # Prisma